Universal Proof Theory, TACL 2022 Lecture Notes: Existence of Sequent Calculi

 \subsection{Positive and Negative Results for (Intuitionistic) Modal Logics}

 Having defined the strengthened notion of interpolation, namely uniform interpolation, negative results for several classes of logics can be obtained: for classical and intuitionistic modal logics, for substructural logics, and substructural logics extended with modalities.
 Positive results stating that some logics in these classes actually do have uniform interpolation will be also discussed.
+For a nice survey on intuitionistic modal logic see \cite{simpson94}.

 First we extend Corollary~\ref{cor:dycinter} to uniform interpolation:

 \begin{theorem} \citep{iemhoff17b,jalali&tabatabai18b} Any intermediate logic that has a terminating sequent calculus that is an extension of \Gdyc\ by focused axioms and (context-sharing) semi-analytic rules has uniform interpolation. \end{theorem}